elastic/kibana/src/core/server/logging/README.md

 [2017-07-25T18:54:41.639Z][ERROR][server] Message with `error` log level.
 [2017-07-25T18:54:41.639Z][FATAL][server] Message with `fatal` log level.
 ```

+### Usage Example: Ops metrics
+Ops metrics are logged under the `info` level from the metrics service.

 ### Logging config migration
 Compatibility with the legacy logging system is assured until the end of the `v7` version.